wemmm/My-CV/README.md

 **Capsule CRM** (September 2019 to present)
 *Front end engineer*
-As one of the front end engineers at Capsule, I work on a large Ember.js codebase with many users around the world.
-I build components based on Figma designs, write tests, and investigate issues raised by our support team.
+As one of the front end engineers at Capsule, I extend and maintain a large CRM application with many users around the world.
+I build components and views based on Figma designs, write tests, and investigate issues raised by our support team.
+More recently I lead the front end development of our Outlook add-in, a React application that allows users to store emails against CRM contacts from inside their email client.

 **DataSine** (January 2018 to September 2019)
 *Front end engineer*